HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 ## Introduction

-Six years have passed since <a hreflang="en" href="https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/">Frances Berriman and Alex Russell coined the term "Progressive Web App" (PWA)</a>, which represented their vision for web apps that can be just as immersive as native apps.
+Six years have passed since [Frances Berriman](https://twitter.com/phae) and [Alex Russell](https://twitter.com/slightlylate) coined the term <a hreflang="en" href="https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/">"Progressive Web App" (PWA)</a>, which represented their vision for web apps that can be just as immersive as native apps.
 The following attributes were listed to distinguish these types of experiences from traditional websites:

 - Responsive